ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

 This version of TF-A has been tested on variants r0, r1 and r2 of Juno.

-To execute the software stack on Juno, the version of the Juno board recovery image indicated in the `Linaro Release Notes`_ must be installed.
-If you have an earlier version installed or are unsure which version is installed, please re-install the recovery image by following the `Instructions for using Linaro's deliverables on Juno`_.
+To execute the software stack on Juno, installing the latest Arm Platforms software deliverables is recommended.
+Please install the deliverables by following the `Instructions for using Linaro's deliverables on Juno`_.

 Preparing TF-A images
 ~~~~~~~~~~~~~~~~~~~~~